infadroidmx/FPAndroid/README.md

 ## Roadmap / Developing
 The app currently needs the following features to be considered "complete" and worth releasing:
-* Proper post parsing, i.e. images and possibly videos
-* User avatars
 * Post editing
 * Thread creation
 * Quoting posts

-The app is obviously open source and hypothetically everyone could just make their own forks and release a million Facepunch apps on the Play Store, but I ask that out of courtesy any developers just contribute directly to this project, submit pull requests, and when the app is ready for release I'll use my developer account for publishing.
+The app is obviously open source and hypothetically everyone could just make their own forks and release a million Facepunch apps on the Play Store, but I ask that out of courtesy any developers just contribute directly to this project, submit pull requests, and when the app is ready for release I'll use my developer account (Russell Softworks on Play Store) for publishing.